 This is an exciting moment in the academic career of Year 9 pupils.
-For the first time you are being asked to make wide ranging choices about subjects that you want to continue studying, or that you want to try for the first time.
+You are being asked to make wide ranging choices about subjects that you want to continue studying, or that you want to try for the first time.
 At the same time you are deciding to discontinue subjects that you have studied for a number of years.